 5. Advocacy Bubble.

 Twenty years of properly-intentioned advocacy sent extra humans to college.
-Equity advocates (which include me) advised traditionally underserved corporations to get four-yr tiers because they appeared uniquely valuable.
+Equity advocates (which include me) advised traditionally underserved corporations to get four-year tiers because they appeared uniquely valuable.
 Colleges loved the frenzy, raised prices, or even were given any other enrollment increase in the Great Recession when millions were out of labor.
 The rush felt precise; however, the underlying price proposition didn’t healthy the boom—they call that a bubble (see #11 and #12).
-Over the final two years, the advocacy pendulum swung back to career and technical training (CTE) with excitement around emerging earn and study employment ladders (#4).
+Over the final two years, the advocacy pendulum returned to career and technical training (CTE) with excitement around emerging earn and study employment ladders (#4).
 Still, it remains an open query if this renewed emphasis on CTE can yield equitable results or retract excessive colleges.

 6. Rising Prices.